-The first time I had coquito was a few years ago during a visit to Florida to spend the holidays with my parents.
+The first time I had coquito was a few years ago during a visit to Florida.
 It always feels so festive when I am there.
 My mom and I cook up a storm and bake all sorts of goodies.
-We never really know who's stopping by, but we always make sure there is enough treats for any amount of visitors.
-Back in 2009, my mom's friend Zulieka, who is from Puerto Rico and also lives next door, came over and brought with her a bottle homemade egg nog to help us wash down all the goodies we baked.
-I was intrigued; she had me at egg nog.
+We never really know who's stopping by, but we always make sure there is enough to eat for any amount of visitors.
+Back in 2009, my mom's friend Zulieka, who is from Puerto Rico (and also lives next door), came over and brought with her a bottle of homemade "egg nog" to help us wash down all the goodies we baked.
 It was so delicious.
-It had this wonderful creamy coconut taste with lots of cinnamon in the background.
-My taste buds were delighted.
-It was her mother's recipe and they make it during Christmas time every year.
+It had this wonderful creamy coconutty taste with hints of cinnamon in the background.
+It was her mother's recipe and they make it during Christmas every year.
 I've also had coquito from my friend Jeff, who is from the Dominican Republic.
-It tastes pretty much the same as Zulieka's.
-The recipe seems to be standard, with very little variation.
+It tasted similar to Zulieka's.
+The recipe overall seems to be standard, with some variation.

 These are the typical ingredients that go into coquito: Condensed milk, coconut milk, evaporated milk, egg yolks, spices, vanilla, and of course- rum :).
-The Bacardi 151 is pretty strong and I used it because that’s what I had on hand.
-If you are using another rum; white or dark, I recommend adding 3/4-1 cup.
-Since the this Bacardi is so strong, I used only 1/2 cup.
-Also coquito is traditionally made with fresh coconut milk, but canned coconut milk is just as good and used in place these days.
+Coquito is traditionally made with fresh coconut milk, but canned coconut milk works well and used in place these days.
 I used the light version because I prefer my coquito with more of a delicate coconut taste.
 You can either pour all these ingredients into a blender and blend till frothy, or you can continue from here and temper the eggs.

 Pour egg/evaporated milk mixture into a blender add coconut milk, spices, vanilla, condensed milk, and rum.
 Blend until frothy.